WDD 130: Web Fundamentals

 }

 We use height auto in order to maintain the aspect ratio of the image which is critical.
 In addition, your image should be edited to be large enough to fill this space.
-You cannot force images to be larger than their original size or else they will be pixelated and ugly.
+You cannot force images to be larger than their original size otherwise the images will be pixelated or distorted.

 3. The h1 heading is positioned absolutely.